 - Occupation and type of work undertaken

-- Number of partners or directors to staff ratios
+- Number of partners / directors to staff ratios

 Low risk occupations with small turnover can usually buy cover quickly and easily online.
 Higher risk and larger firms will be underwritten individually and will complete a proposal form which an Underwriter will consider in detail.
 They will also look at the firm’s website or they may even look deeper online into a firm’s background.

 There are no formal statistics about the size of the market and estimates vary between sources.
-We estimate that the UK professional indemnity insurance market is worth around £ 2 billion in annual premiums.
+We estimate that the UK professional indemnity insurance market in 2018 was worth around £ 2 billion in annual premiums.

 The internet has now made this class of insurance very accessible and affordable.
-An estimated 500,000 small businesses / freelancers now purchase their PI insurance online, although buying PI online is certainly not suitable for every business.
+An estimated 500,000 small businesses / freelancers now purchase their PI insurance online, although buying this insurance online is NOT suitable for every business.

-More complex professions and larger firms need to source and buy their PI insurance using the services of a broker.
-If you need a broker service we are available on 01934 710144 or send us a message.
+More complex professions and larger firms need to source and buy their PI insurance using the services of a specialist broker like ourselves.

 Here is a list of some of the risks which may be covered by a professional indemnity policy: